Logo Copyright © 2007 NCCG - All Rights Reserved

 In v.18 he speaks of his knowledge of various languages.
 In v.19 he says he would rather speak five understandable words than 10,000 which were not understood.
 Paul would have someone translate his words if it were necessary.
 This was the orderly procedure in communicating a message.
 He refers to the same thing exactly in 1 Corinthians 14:34-38.
 The word laleo in 1 Corinthians 14:34 must mean to speak either in many languages together, which brings confusion, instead of speaking in one language which the people understood either directly or by translation, or speaking in an unknown tongue which people could not understand.
 It cannot mean to speak with understanding and being understood.

-One cannot take Paul's indirect imperative in 1 Corinthians 13:34: "Let your women keep silence in the churches" as absolute.
+One cannot take Paul's indirect imperative in 1 Corinthians 13:34: "Let your women keep silence in the local assemblies" as absolute.
 It must be taken in conjunction with what follows: "for it is not permitted unto them to speak."
 The word "speak" as I explained is lalein which should be taken to mean "uttering sounds that are incoherent and which are not understood by others."
 Paul says that instead of having anything like that, it is better to have silence.

 Paul uses the same word for "keeping silence" in v.28 when a man speaks in an unknown tongue without an interpreter.
 Also the same imperative sigato, "let him keep silent", is used in v.30, "If anything be revealed to another that sitteth by, let the first hold his peace."
 Actually that phrase, "let him hold his peace" (in the KJV) is the same word meaning as, "let him keep silent".
 That is a man, not a woman.
 What Paul is saying is that only one man must speak at a time.
 If two speak at once, there will be confusion.
 That "let him keep silent" is, therefore, qualified even as the sigatosan of v.34 in the case of the woman.